Statistical mechanics model for Clifford random tensor networks and monitored quantum circuits: Random Tensor Networks and Schur-Weyl Duality

 with $\rho_A= {\rm tr}_{\overline{A}} \rho$ the reduced density matrix in the region $A$, and $\bar{A}$ the complement of $A$.
 The average of this quantity over the random tensors, to be defined more precisely below, can be computed from the replicated density matrix using

-where $({\rm tr} \rho^n_A)^m$ and ${\rm tr} \rho^{\otimes Q}$ differ only in the way the boundary legs are contracted.
+where $({\rm tr} \rho^n_A)^m$ and ${\rm tr} \left ( \rho^{\otimes Q}\right )$ differ only in the way the boundary legs are contracted.

 The Haar Random Tensor Network is defined by letting the state $|\mu^{(i)}_v\rangle$ at each vertex $v$ in each (replica and R\'enyi) copy $i=1, ..., Q$ arise from a fixed basis state in the $D$-dimensional Hilbert space associated with the vertex, by the action of the same unitary $D\times D$ matrix\footnote{Recall that $d$ is the bond dimension of the Hilbert space on each edge, and $D=d^z$ ($z=$coordination number) is the dimension of the total Hilbert space associated with each vertex $v$.} $U$ in each (replica and R\'enyi) copy, chosen randomly and independently at each vertex $v$ from the Haar ensemble.
-Explicitly, the tensor in (\ref{LabelEqHaarTensorVertex}) will then be of the form\footnote{The choice of the adjoint of the unitary matrix here is purely a matter of convention.}
+Explicitly, the tensor in (\ref{LabelEqHaarTensorVertex}) will then be of the form

 The tensor factor contribution to (\ref{LabelEqHaarReplicaPowerDensityMatrix}) arising from the quantum states (\ref{LabelEqHaarTensorVertex}) at vertex $v$ will then be, using (\ref{LabelEqRTNWaveFunction}):